Objectives of Rehabilitation

 - National institute for mentally handicap, NIMH (Sikandrabad)

-- Institute for physically handicap, IPH (New Delhi)
+- Institute for physically handicapped, IPH (New Delhi)

 - National institute for mental health and neurosciences, NIMHNS (Bangalore)